BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <p>
 People have been making pilgrimages for thousands of years.
-A pilgrimage need not be religious.
-It could be to the Grand Canyon or the Eiffel Tower.
+A pilgrimage can be secular, too: the Grand Canyon or the Eiffel Tower.
-I've noticed that pilgrimages are often on foot: walking to some kind of holy land.
+I've noticed pilgrimages are often on foot: walking to some kind of holy land.
 </p>

 <p>